vmarribas/VerMFi/README.md

 ## YOSYS
-To successfully synthesize files with Yosys, include all the files you want to synthesize in the destination folder within "/test_files".
+To successfully synthesize files with Yosys, include all the files you want to synthesize in a new folder within "/test_files".
-Do not include any sub-directories.
-Do not include any test-bench.
-Yosys for SCA analysis is not yet supported in this version.

 To get Yosys working, get the GIT repository:
 ```